 Enjoy Sault Ste.
-Marie Camping at Aune-Osborn Campground, located in the Upper Peninsula of Michigan.
+Marie Camping at Aune-Osborn Campground.
+It is one of the best Campgrounds in the Upper Peninsula of Michigan.

 Camping Near Sault Ste.
 Marie

 Aune-Osborn Campground is located along the American side of the St. Mary’s River.
 This municipal campground has sites close together without any shade.
 While this might be a big negative, the big payoff is seeing the huge Great Lakes freighters going up and down the river.

 There is a large grassy area between the sites and the river with benches for people to sit on while watching the ships go by.

 Aune Osborn Campground Rates 2022